 * He consoled the person crucified next to Him (Luke 23:42-43);

-Trying to make sense of a bad situation, we may throw a pity party, or even get angry.
+Trying to make sense of a bad situation, we may be tempted to throw a pity party, or even get angry.
 All these kinds of reactions are understandable, but they are a waste of our time and energy.
 Jesus inspires us to take a different approach.

-The 2020 outbreak of a virus has wreaked havoc on every continent of this planet.
-A lot of people have been suffering from lock down and the resulting economic downturn.
-These are trying times that bring out the worst and the best in us.
+The 2020 outbreak of a virus has wreaked havoc everywhere.
+These are difficult times on many levels.
 Jesus helps us to look beyond our personal pain and be a friend to someone in need.
-We suffer together and together we fight the disease.
-On the other side of this nightmare we hope that this extraordinary crisis forges a world community that we forgot we had all along.
+An extraordinary crisis could forge a world community that we forgot we had all along.